Skip to Content

 Affiliate Disclaimer

-What is Bone Dry Clay?
+What is Bone Dry Clay in Ceramics?

 Before clay has been fired, it is referred to as ‘greenware’.
 When clay is greenware it goes through different stages of drying out.
-The bone dry stage is the final stage in the drying process before the clay goes into the kiln.
+The bone dry stage of clay is the final stage in the drying process before the clay goes into the kiln.

-Clay is bone dry when it has lost all the moisture that it can lose before it is fired.
-The water in clay travels through the clay body until it reaches the surface of the piece.
+One definition of bone dry clay is clay that has lost all the moisture it can lose before it is fired.
+The water in clay travels through the clay body until it reaches the pottery surface.
 It then evaporates.
-Whilst clay may feel dry to touch, this does not necessarily mean that it is bone dry.
-Deeper layers of clay may still be holding moisture.

 The clay is said to be bone dry when the moisture from the deeper layers has evaporated too.